junxit/us-congress-bills-110/bill.md

 # H.R.
 3336

-> To direct the Secretary of the Interior to carry out a study to determine the suitability and feasibility of establishing a historic district to the Camp Hale on parcels of land in the State of Colorado.
+> To direct the Secretary of the Interior to carry out a study to determine the suitability and feasibility of establishing Camp Hale as a unit of the National Park System.

 ## § 1.
 Short title